ChaseJoy/CVPaintWebsite/index.md

-## Welcome to CVPaint
+# Welcome to CVPaint

+#### _By Noah D'Souza, Chase Joyner, & Rachel Won_

-This is our Software Design project that utilizes OpenCV to track an object and uses it as a cursor to a draw art.
-It will use your computers camera to use OpenCV and you will need an object (Right now the object should be green) to begin drawing on the screen.
+Our Software Design project utilizes OpenCV to track an object and use it as a cursor to a draw art.
+It will use your computer's camera to track a green object to begin drawing on the screen.
 The program has the capabilities of changing the color of your cursor and have and eraser to delete and miss guided/undintended strokes.
 You'll will have the function to save your creation afterwards!

 ### Markdown